-Figure 1713: Class B end nodes timing for uplink and downlink transmissions
+Figure 17: Class B end nodes timing for uplink and downlink transmissions

-For Class B operation (see Figure 1318) all of the gateways need be time synchronized and each one must emit a beacon signal used by each end device to synchronize with the network.
+For Class B operation (see Figure 17) all of the gateways need be time synchronized and each one must emit a beacon signal used by each end device to synchronize with the network.
 The beacon may include other information intended for upper layers (e.g., MAC layer) of the end nodes.
-According to the LoRaWAN™ protocol, the MAC layers – both at the end node side and the Network server side – select a period and an offset for the so-called “ping” slots i.e., the time slots where the end node is opening the radio receiver for 30ms in order to see if there is a preamble of a data packet coming from the network, and in that case, it continues for the time needed to the complete decoding of the the packet sent from the network.
+According to the LoRaWAN™ protocol, the MAC layers – both at the end node side and the Network server side – select a period and an offset for the so-called “ping” slots i.e., the time slots where the end node is opening the radio receiver for 30ms in order to see if there is a preamble of a data packet coming from the network.
+In that case, the node continues for the time needed to the complete decoding of the packet sent from the network.
 These “ping” slots are periodic, the period being PING_PERIOD and their offset from the beacon is called PingOffset.
 At the end of each PING_PERIOD a new PingOffset is computed by both the end node and the network server, in order to randomize the allocation of the end nodes and avoid e.g., periodic interference.
-Although the power additional power consumption for a class B node is limited with respect to a Class A node to the time needed to detect the possible preambles in the ping slots, there are some additional tasks to be performed by an end node when in class B mode: the end node in this case must keep the network server informed about the gateway from which it is hearing the beacon with best quality.
+Although the additional power consumption for a class B node is limited with respect to a Class A node to the time needed to detect the possible preambles in the ping slots, there are some additional tasks to be performed by an end node when in class B mode: the end node in this case must keep the network server informed about the gateway from which it is hearing the beacon with best quality.
 That will be the Gateway involved in the downlink transmission in case a packet needs to be sent form the Network Server.
 This gateway may of course change because of changing propagation conditions or because the end-node is moving.